Bringing Science to Beauty & Health

 Post-Treatment Instructions MonaLisa TouchTM:

-Many patients refrain from vaginal sexual activity for 48 hours following treatment.
+Many patients refrain from sexual activity for 48 hours following treatment.

 Most patients resume normal activity as tolerated immediately after the procedure.